matias-vazquez/SistemasDigitales/LSD06/README.md

 Consider the following restrictions

-  * Only numeric_std library is allowed to called
-  * The calculator must carry out three basic arithmetic operations: addition, subtraction, and multiplication
+  * The calculator must carry out three basic arithmetic operations: addition, subtraction, and multiplication.
-  * Numbers A and B are represented using 4 slide switches from the Nexys 4 DDR board
+  * Operands A and B, and the operation symbol are introduced using a 4x4 keypad connected to GPIO pin header A of the Nexys 4 DDR board
   * Negative numbers have to be introduced using two’s complement representation
   * Three more slide switches are used as operation selectors (OS) as follows: